-If you or your organization would like more information about Shakespeare Players (ages 7 to 13), Upstart Crows (ages 12 to 18) or The Advanced Shakespeare Workshop (for experienced performers only, ages 12-18) please call 415-558-0888.
+If you or your organization would like more information about Shakespeare Players (ages 7 to 13), Upstart Crows (ages 12 to 18) or Advanced Shakespeare Workshop (experienced performers only, ages 13-18) please call 415-558-0888 or send email.

 How old should you be to attend Bay Area Shakespeare Camps?